Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-You might distance your partners or close friends from their circles, often framing it as “for their own good” or out of “love.”
+They might distance their partners or close friends from their circles, often framing it as “for their own good” or out of “love.”

 Projecting Insecurities